First things first

 - Clear your browser's cache.
-In Safari, choose Safari > Clear History and Website Data.
+In Safari, choose Safari > Clear History.
 If you're using a different browser, check its help for steps.

 - If you can access iCloud Mail from a different location or Internet connection, contact your Internet service provider or network administrator.
 Some Internet configurations intentionally or unintentionally prevent access to certain websites or services, such as iCloud Mail.

 If you can't send mail from the Mail app on your Mac

 Use these steps if your message can't be delivered, you're attaching a large file, or the recipient didn't get your message.

 If you receive an alert when you send a message from your @icloud.com email address using Mail on your Mac